Helen Cronin – The Gardener

 The name for this website came from the fact that I love keeping notebooks, and have kept them for all sorts of reasons over the years.

 Leaves From My Garden (LFMG) is a play on words being leaves of plants and leaves (pages) from notebooks.
-I hope that you will find plenty to interest you here in these pages as you can learn from my experience and be inspired to create your own dream garden
+I hope that you will find plenty to interest you here in these pages as you learn from my experience, and are encouraged, and inspired, to create your own dream garden

 Life isn’t always perfect, and I have good days and bad days.
 There are creative days and grey days but the Lord Jesus Christ is my Saviour.
 He sees me through it all and loves me just the same.